 Click the SVG button in the top left corner of the Shape Manager.

-Select an existing shape library to import the files to or create a new custom shape library.
+Select an existing custom shape library to import the files to or create a new custom shape library.

 Select the SVG file(s) to upload.
 Hold Shift to select a range of files, or hold Control (Command for Mac) to select several files at once.
 Note: Please limit uploads to no more than 100 files at a time.